shorn/zinc/aws-infra/lambda/doc/oauth-oidc.md

 (the thing that runs inside the browser), or Mobile Application (the thing that runs on a phone).

-Though when dealing with OAuth, the word "client" is used in the most generic way possible, relative to the concept of authorization.
+But when dealing with OAuth, the word "client" is used in the most generic way possible, relative to the concept of authorization.
 Anything can be a client to the authorization process, even server applications/code that have no UI at all, or an actual person using something